Why do people use oolong tea?

 Why You Need Vitamin E

 Not quite the profile of a black tea, nor a green tea, the unique qualities and flavors hidden in a cup of oolong tea entice even the most squeamish tea drinker.
-Its delicious malty flavor, coupled with the rich nutrient contents make this semi-fermented tea one of the most memorable you'll have enjoy. time Oolong tea offers several vitamins, including vitamin e, vitamin k, niacin and folic acid.
+Its delicious malty flavor, coupled with the rich nutrient contents make this semi-fermented tea one of the most memorable you'll have enjoy.
+Oolong tea offers several vitamins, including vitamin e, vitamin k, niacin and folic acid.
 Its mineral content includes calcium, manganese, copper and potassium.

 Because oolong tea combines the properties of black and green tea, it contains helpful vitamins, minerals, and antioxidants found in both teas – the source of oolong tea’s many health benefits.
 Tea in general has been shown to protect against diabetes by keeping blood sugar levels normal and oolong tea has even been shown to easy type 2 diabetes symptoms.
 Additionally there is research which suggests that oolong tea can reduce blood pressure and cholesterol levels, decrease body fat, improve memory and other brain function, prevent cell mutation that leads to certain cancers in the body, improve bone density, and ease symptoms of eczema.